Prompted Questions

 Slider Rating

-In this question type, viewers are presented with a prompt and a sliding scale that ranges from a minimum value to a maximum value.
-The viewer can then slide a marker along the scale to indicate their rating of the moment.
+Slider questions give viewers a prompt and a sliding scale, ranging from a minimum to a maximum value.
+Viewers slide the marker along the scale to indicate their rating.

 Stars

-In this question type, viewers are presented with a prompt and a rating scale consisting of as few as 3 and up to 10 stars.
-They can then select the number of stars that best reflects their opinion of the moment in question.
+Star questions give viewers a prompt and a rating scale of 3 to 10 stars.
+They select the number of stars that best reflects their opinion of the moment.

 Hotspot